bonej-org/BoneJ2/README.md

 ## Overview
 The code is in two main modules: `Legacy` and `Modern`.
 The code in `Legacy` is originally from [BoneJ1](http://bonej.org/legacy), but it has been refactored to manage its dependencies via Maven.
 Unlike BoneJ1, the plug-ins in `Legacy` work with Java 8 and the latest version of [Fiji](http://imagej.net/Fiji).
 However some of them still depend on [3D_Viewer](https://github.com/fiji/3D_Viewer), which is known to have issues with the latest versions of MacOS (see the [forum](https://forum.image.sc)).

 The main development happens in the `Modern` module.
 It hosts the modernized versions of BoneJ plug-ins, which fully comply with the current ImageJ API.
 Our goal is that as code matures, `Modern` hosts only "thin" wrapper plug-ins.
 They should be responsible only for interacting with the user, and collecting and displaying results.
-The wrappers call algorithms from the [Ops framework](http://imagej.net/ImageJ_Ops), and utility code from `imagej-common`, `scifio` and other such core libraries.
+The wrappers call algorithms from the [Ops framework](http://imagej.net/ImageJ_Ops), specialised algorithms from BoneJ's own `Ops`, and utility code from `imagej-common`, `scifio` and other such core libraries.

 ## Links
 * [BoneJ wiki](https://github.com/bonej-org/BoneJ2/wiki) for technical documentation